klee9/oop24/README.md

 ## Object Oriented Programming (C++)
-this is a private repository for assignments / projects done in the OOP course.
+a repository for assignments / projects done in the OOP course.